Legal guardian: Settlement guardians ad litem

-When a settlement is reached in personal injury or medical malpractice case involving claims brought on behalf of a minor or incapacitated plaintiff, courts normally appoint a guardian ad litem to review the terms of the settlement and ensure it is fair and in the best interests of the claimant.
+When a settlement is reached in personal injury or medical malpractice cases involving claims brought on behalf of a minor or an incapacitated plaintiff, courts normally appoint a guardian ad litem to review the terms of the settlement, and to ensure it is fair and in the best interests of the claimant.
 The settlement guardian ad litem thoroughly investigates the case, to determine whether the settlement amount is fair and reasonable.

 Alternatives to guardianship

 Because guardianship limits a ward's autonomy and ability to make certain life decisions, guardianship has the potential to damage a ward's health and well-being.
 As a result, individuals considering guardianship to support a loved one with functional incapacities might consider whether there are less restrictive alternatives that can achieve the same objectives.
 Three examples of alternatives include establishing advance directives, relying on supported decision-making, or taking advantage of community-related services that support individuals with functional limitations.

-Advance directives allow an competent individual to provide their input as to what actions should be taken should they become incompetent.
+Advance directives allow a competent individual to provide their input as to what actions should be taken should they become incompetent.
 For example, in a healthcare setting, an advance directive would allow a patient to voice what treatment options they prefer and who they would like to make decisions on their behalf should they become incompetent.
 The establishment of advance directives is a common practice among seniors in the United States.

-Further, some individuals with limited functional capacities might maintain their autonomy by relying on family or friends who can help that individual informally or formally navigate important life decisions without formal guardianship, called “supported decision-making.”
+Further, some individuals with limited functional capacities might maintain their autonomy by relying on family or friends who can help that individual informally or formally navigate important life decisions without formal guardianship, called "supported decision-making".
 For example, these support individuals can provide suggestions on where their loved one should live or recommend certain treatment options in medical settings.
 This support system can also help the individual modify their environment to promote their success.
 For example, if a family member is concerned that their loved one with reduced functional capacity might engage in an unsafe behavior (e.g., leaving the gas stove on), this family member can reduce the opportunity for this behavior (e.g., removing the gas stove) without court involvement.
 This technique allows individuals to support and empower loved ones who are cognitively impaired.

 Finally, employing community services that will alleviate stressors of daily living may allow an alleged ward to maintain their autonomy.
 For example, certain volunteer organizations provide services such as telephone check-ins and home visits, and many medical or mental health professionals offer in-home services.

 In summary, while guardianship sometimes offers the best solution to supporting an individual who demonstrates functional incapacity, one might consider exploring alternative solutions before seeking legal guardianship.